vault27/Foundation/paloalto.md

 Detection, investigation, automation, and response capabilities.

 - Cortex XDR - Extended Detection and Response - detection and response platform that runs on integrated endpoint, network, and cloud data.
 Immediate response actions.
-Define indicators of compromise (IOCs) and behavioral indicators of compromise (BIOCs).
+Define indicators of compromise (IOCs) and behavioral indicators of compromise (BIOCs)
 - Cortex XSOAR - extended Security Orchestration, Automation, and Response - automate up to 95 percent of all of the response actions - gets data from XDR and Autofocus
 - Cortex Data Lake - central log storage - Effortlessly run advanced artificial intelligence and ML with cloud-scale data - Constantly learn from new data sources to evolve defenses
 - The following products can utilize Cortex Data Lake: